nais/doc/docs/README.md

 ## Access Your Applications

 In the extended NAIS universe we also have a component called [naisdevice][./device].
-This is a cross plattform mechanism that provices access to NAIS services.
-The product adheres to the [Honest.security principles](https://honest.security) and takes aim at securing our operations without getting in our devs way.
+This is a cross-platform mechanism that provices access to NAIS services.
+The product adheres to the [Honest.security principles](https://honest.security) and takes aim at securing our operations without getting in your way.

 ## Contact the NAIS team